Recent LSA News

 The Media Advisory provides journalists with a round-up of research and program highlights, including "newsworthy abstracts" selected by the LSA Program and Public Relations Committees.

 Research conducted by LSA members Amanda Ritchart (University of California, San Diego) and Amalia Arvaniti (University of Kent) is garnering attention from major news media outlets, including the BBC News and th

 Linguistics in the News

-Journalists seeking expert linguists for assistance with news stories about language issues may contact the LSA Secretariat or consult members of the LSA Public Relations Committee, who are all experienced with responding to these types of requests for comments, interviews and other inquiries.&nb
+Journalists seeking expert linguists for assistance with news stories about language issues may contact the LSA Secretariat or consult the LSA Media Experts Database, which is a self-service directory organized by topic.

 The LSA periodically issues news releases about research findings published in its journal, newsworthy research being presented at its Annual Meeting, the election of new leadership, and other items of interest.

 This compendium of news items was featured on the LSA website in its previous incarnation.
 An archive of news items as of October 1, 2012 may be viewed in the News Room on the current site.